cloud-elements/devportal/docs/elements/brighttalk/brighttalk-create-instance.md

 ## Create Instance

-You can provision instances through Cloud Elemens or through APIs.
+You can provision instances through Cloud Elements or through APIs.
 This section describes both methods and includes parameter details, a request sample, and a response sample.

 [Provision an Instance in Cloud Elements](#provision-an-instance-in-cloud-elements)